-Home Visitor:
+Family Space Qu Licensed Home Chi ld Care Prog gram

+Section: PROVIDER RECRUITMENT, SELECTION, ORIENTATION AND TRAINING Policy Number: 4.2

+Policy: Initial Home Evaluation Date Approved: November 2002

+Date Reviewed: September 9, 2024

+Home Visit or: OME ASSESSMI ENT

 Date:

 Name:

 Address:

 Phone:

-Town/City: Postal Code:
+Town/City: Postal C Code:

-Type of Dwelling:
+Type of Dw velling:

 City Water: Yes No

-Well: (Dug/Drilled): Yes No (any older wells or septic's on the property?)
+Well: (Dug/ /Drilled): 🗌 Yes 🗌 No (any older wells or septic's on the pro operty?)

-Phones: Yes No Boarders: No
+Phones: Yes No Boarders: Yes 🗌 No

 INDOORS

-Smoke Detectors (one on each level) Yes No
+Smoke Dete ectors (one on each level) 🗌 Yes 🗌 No

-Carbon Monoxide Detectors (one near each sleep area) Yes No
+Carbon Mor noxide Detectors (one near each sleep area) Yes No

-Fire Extinguisher Yes No Follow up with Fire Inspector at time of inspection
+Fire Exting uisher 🗌 Yes 🗌 No Follow up with Fi ire Inspector at time of of inspection

-First Aid Kit and manual x 2: Yes No
+First Aid Ki it and manual x 2: 🗌 Yes 🗌 No

-Laundry products inaccessible: Yes No
+Laundry pro oducts inaccessible: 🗌 Yes 🗌 No

-Windows with locks and screens: Yes No
+Windows w with locks and screens: Yes No

-Stairways clear of obstruction & railings: Yes No
+Stairways cl lear of obstruction & railings: Yes No

-Where are gates required?
+Where are g gates required?

+Family Space Quinte Inc. Licensed Home Child Care Program

 Chest Freezer: Yes No Locked: Yes No

-Adequate & Accessible Exits Locations: Yes No
+Adequate & Accessible Exits Locations: Ves No

 Garbage covered indoors and disposed of in a sanitary manner: Yes No

 Home is clean - counters, tables, floors, bathroom, carpets: Yes No

-Outlets Covered: Yes No
+Outlets Covered: Ves No

-Do you have any firearms on the premises including BB guns, and crossbows Yes No (If Yes, complete this section).
+Do you have any firearms on the premises including BB guns, and crossbows Yes No ( If Yes, complete this section ).

 Locked: Yes No

-Key (inaccessible) Yes No
+Key (inaccessible) 🗌 Yes 🗌 No

-Ammunition (stored separately)
+Ammunition (stored separately) Yes No

 Do you have a fireplace/woodstove/electric heater?
 Yes No

 Which one: Location: Screen:

 Indoor Play Area

-Designated Creative Area: No No
+Designated Creative Area: Yes No

 Family Room: Yes No

 Living Room: Yes No

 Basement: Yes No Number of exits: Windows:

 Any Rooms Off Limits:

 Where do you envision children playing in your home

 Where will children be resting and sleeping in your home?

 Is there sufficient lighting for visual sleep checks?
 Yes No

 If you are interested in caring for children overnight, describe where the child will sleep, where you will sleep?

-Do you have an outdoor light for families (for overnight care?) \(\subseteq \text{Yes} \subseteq \subseteq \text{No} \) Where would you isolate a sick child until parents can pick them up?
+Family Family Space Quinte Inc. Licensed Home Child Care Program Do you have an outdoor light for families (for overnight care?)
+Yes No Where would you isolate a sick child until parents can pick them up?
 Where will children be eating in your home?
 What would you typically feed children for lunch and snacks?
-Describe how you would provide a stimulating & engaging environment for children: What kids of toys, resources, creative materials, loose parts do you feel children need to have available to ensure the learning potential?
+Describe how you would provide a stimulating & engaging environment for children: What kids of toys, resources, creative materials, loose parts do you feel children need to have available to ensure their learning potential?
 Describe what you have now, and your plans to acquire more.
 How would you go about creating an environment that allows both children and parents to communicate and express themselves in all forms?
 How would you create a sense of belonging for both children and parents?
-An early childhood program that promotes well-being nurtures children's healthy development and supports their growing sense of self.
-Describe how you would accomplish this: Self-regulation is defined as the ability to monitor and control our own behavior, emotions, or thoughts, altering ther in accordance with the demands of the situation.
+An early childhood program that promotes well- being nurtures children's healthy development and supports their growing sense of self.
+Describe how you would accomplish this: Self-regulation is defined as the ability to monitor and control our own behavior, emotions, or thoughts, altering them in accordance with the demands of the situation.
 Describe how you help children develop their ability to self-regulate Tell us about a time where there was conflict between children.
 What did the children do?
 What did you do?